 There was a child molester loose in the state of Iowa and the National News Service tried to connect the two crimes.

 A small amount of Susie's blood was found outside the window.

-The police had questioned Rainey right after the incident in her house and neighbors.
+The police had questioned Rainey right after the incident in her house and spoke with neighbors.
 No one had noticed anything.
 Rainey appeared fairly lucid so, they wrote it off.

 Susie knew Rainey was just confused but was afraid of the time going by and no one finding her.
 She was afraid to get away on her own.
 She didn't think Rainey would hurt her.
 Susie was supposed to be our Grandmother's baby with a diaper, bottle and pacifier.

-No one pressed charges and both Rainey and Susie had court ordered therapy.
+No one pressed charges and both Rainey and Susie were ordered court ordered therapy.